 Mushroom Lover’s Frittata with Spinach and Cheese

-This Mushroom Lover’s Frittata with Spinach and Cheese is a great meatless dish for breakfast, lunch, or dinner!
-And this tasty frittata is low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet friendly.
+This Mushroom Lover’s Frittata with Spinach and Cheese is a tasty low-carb egg dish that’s quick and easy to make!
 Use Breakfast Recipes to find more recipes like this one.

 Doesn’t everyone love a frittata?
 If you’re not familiar with them, frittatas are a type of Italian omelette that’s not folded, but instead cooked on top of the stove, and then browned under the broiler to finish.
 This is such a perfect dish for a quick breakfast, lunch, or even dinner.